OUR CHOICES FOR JAPANESE, CHINESE, INDIAN RESTAURANTS IN BARCELONA AND MORE…

 Our choice for Asian restaurants in the Raval district is undoubtedly, a highly recommended stop.
 Its cuisine is based on the Far East: Japan, China, Thailand, Vietnam… It’s a mix of Asian food and Spanish tapas concept: little informal dishes to share.
 Albert Raurich is the chef in charge of this Asian tapas bar, and he worked for 11 years with Ferran Adrià at El Bulli restaurant.
 Experience the tasting menus and surprise your palate.
 Booking in advance is a must.

-So what about you?
-Head to the comments below and tells us: Are you an Indian, Chinese, Japanese, Korean or Thai restaurant type of person and why?
+Are you an Indian, Chinese, Japanese, Korean or Thai restaurant type of person?